marklcrns/my-zettelkasten/bacb12b6.md

 Deliberate Practice requires intense concentration and deep motivation and having people around you can be distracting.
-Studies have found that the simple act of being interrupted is one of the biggest barrier to productivity.
+Studies have found that the simple act of being interrupted is one of the biggest barriers to productivity.
 Also, when practicing deliberately, it is imperative that you work on something that is most challenging personally.
 "When you practice deliberately, you identify the tasks or knowledge that are just out of reach, strive to upgrade your